 The project board, which should include representatives of both ISIS and NScD, should meet on a regular basis (at least once every four months) to review the project status and develop the overall development plan, resources required and allocated etc. The chairmanship of the project board should rotate between the Participants on an annual basis.

 Each Participant should convene a scientific steering group to provide short term feedback to the project working group on (a) issues with the current release and (b) requests for developments in forthcoming releases.
-The scientific steering groups should meet separately every monthl, and should have joint meetings preceding each board meeting.
+The scientific steering groups should meet separately every month, and should have joint meetings preceding each board meeting.

 The project working group should meet on a regular basis (weekly) to agree the distribution of work and monitor its progress, within the long term framework set by the project board and the short term priorities raised by the scientific steering groups.